-Trout Unlimited (TU), through our 400 nationwide Chapters, has been working for over 60 years to conserve, protect, and restore North America’s trout and salmon fisheries and their watersheds.
+Trout Unlimited (TU), through our 400+ nationwide chapters, has been working for over 60 years to bring together diverse interests to care for and recover rivers and streams.
 TU’s 300,000 grassroots members and supporters bring our mission to life, creating thriving communities of anglers and conservationists across the country.

-This Program Guide will assist Trout Unlimited volunteer leaders who have taken on the exciting responsibility of playing an active role in Trout Unlimited’s Service Partnership at the national, Council, or Chapter level.
-As a volunteer leader in the Service Partnership, you not only have joined a long tradition of TU members who have led the fight to conserve, protect, and restore North America’s trout and salmon fisheries and their watersheds, but you have also committed yourself to welcoming first responders (i.e., fire service, medical, law enforcement), members of the military community (i.e., active duty service men and women, reservists, veterans), and their ever-supportive families into TU’s ready-made community of passionate conservationists and anglers.
-TU Councils and Chapters are where friendships are made; where someone comes to learn fly casting and then returns to teach it; where passions for conservation are born; and where further commitments to service are fostered.
-Every community has a population of first responders and veterans and their families who can benefit from our approach – and through whom TU can better protect, reconnect, restore, and sustain healthy waterways throughout North America.
+This Program Guide will assist volunteers who have taken on the exciting responsibility of implementing a Service Partnership and welcoming first responders (i.e., fire service, medical, law enforcement), members of the military community (i.e., active duty service men and women, reservists, veterans), and their ever-supportive families into TU’s ready-made community of passionate conservationists and anglers.
+TU councils and chapters are where friendships are made; where someone comes to learn fly casting and then returns to teach it; where passions for conservation are born; and where further commitments to service are fostered.
+Every community has a population of first responders and veterans and their families who can benefit from our approach – and through whom TU can better care for and recover our homewaters.

-Every Chapter and every community approach the Service Partnership a bit differently.
+Every chapter and every community approach the Service Partnership a bit differently.
 There is no one size fits all approach or way to do this “right.”
-If you have additional questions or require assistance, please reach out to your Service Partnership staff.
+If you have additional questions or require assistance, please reach out to your Volunteer Operations staff.
 Congratulations on your role as a TU volunteer leader and thank you.
-The time and energy you commit to the Service Partnership is crucial to the conservation of our nation’s coldwater resources.

 The goal of Service Partnership is to get TU members thinking about how we can actively engage our nation’s first responder and military communities, and their families, in the TU mission.
 Successful Service Partnership programs aim higher than one-off events or activities; every successful TU Service Partnership program puts into place systems to continually engage and involve local first responder and military populations with ongoing Chapter activities.